itsdwang/real_effort/README.md

 ## How to Run the Game
 1. Clone the repository at https://github.com/oTree-org/oTree, which contains the core files necessary to run experiments that are written using the oTree Python framework, into a folder on your local machine.
 2. Clone this real_effort repository into the aforementioned folder.
+3. Run the command "pip3 install otree" in terminal.
+4. Run the command "pip3 install Pillow" in terminal.
-3. Modify the settings.py file and add a dictionary entry in the SESSION_CONFIGS list such that the necessary name, display_name, num_demo_participants, and app_sequence keys are included.
+5. Modify the settings.py file and add a dictionary entry in the SESSION_CONFIGS list such that the necessary name, display_name, num_demo_participants, and app_sequence keys are included.
 The value for the 'name' key must be the exact name of the experiment repository, which is in this case 'real_effort'.
 An example is shown below:

    {'name': 'real_effort', 'display_name': "Public Goods With Transcription", 'num_demo_participants': 4, 'app_sequence': ['real_effort']}
-4. Ensure that you're in the folder that you cloned the core oTree files into.
+6. Ensure that you're in the folder that you cloned the core oTree files into.
 Then, type "otree devserver" into the terminal.
-5. Navigate to http://localhost:8000/demo/ in your browser.
+7. Navigate to http://localhost:8000/demo/ in your browser.
-6. Click on the appropriate experiment based on what you specified this game's display name to be.
+8. Click on the appropriate experiment based on what you specified this game's display name to be.
-7. Click on the session-wide link to begin playing the game.
+9. Click on the session-wide link to begin playing the game.